-\textit{Claim 2:} If $({\textrm{X}}_l,D_l)$ is a Del Pezzo pair such that ${\textrm{X}}_l\ncong {\textbf{P}}^2$ then $F_1$ and $F_2$ exists for $i=l$. \\ From Proposition~\ref{prop:f3_dp_classes} and Proposition~\ref{prop:f3_T2Fam} it follows that T2 families form base point free complete linear series of projective dimension one.
-From Proposition~\ref{prop:f3_T2Fam}, Example~\ref{ex:f3_T2Fam} and Remark~\ref{rem:c1} we obtain an explicit description of the T2 families in the Del Pezzo standard basis, for each index in Table~\ref{tab:f3_dp_fam_cls}.
-We verify by inspection that if there are at least two minimal families, then there exists two minimal families with pairwise intersection one.
+From the section on T2 families it follows that T2 families form base point free complete linear series of projective dimension 1.
+We have an explicit description of the T2 families in the Del Pezzo standard basis, for each index in \TAB{f3_count}.
+We verify by inspection that if there are at least 2 minimal families, then there exists 2 minimal families with pairwise intersection one.